rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

-#  Downloading Multiple Images From Project Page
+#  Downloading Sessions From CNDA

 ## Instructions
  1. Go to the **Project** page.
 In the **Actions** box at the top right, click on **Download Images**.